ignaciolinari/beyond-the-cutoff/README.md

 ### Local Inference (Ollama by default)

-With Ollama running locally, the default configuration calls the `qwen2-lora-science:latest` tag for retrieval-augmented answering:
+With Ollama running locally, the default configuration calls the `qwen2.5:0.5b-instruct` tag for retrieval-augmented answering during the first experiment sequence:

 ```python
 from beyond_the_cutoff import load_config